Patient's Query

 Hello doctor,

-2) How to start a new week to heal the stomach pain and get on track with standard meals? (e.g., For one whole week eat only rice, Gluten-free white bread, potatoes and after that start to add something).
+2) How to start a new week to heal the stomach pain and get on track with standard meals? (e.g., For one whole week, eat only rice, Gluten-free white bread, potatoes, and after that start to add something).

 3) Is it possible that taking lots of vitamins (Vitamin B, Zinc, Omega 3, Magnesium, Yeast, Probiotics) can cause stomach pain or acid reflux?
-I have a problem with acne, and I know it is from the worse digestion.
+I have a problem with acne, and I know it is from the worst digestion.

 Hello,